Sleep Disorders

 Stroke |

 Neuromyelitis optica spectrum disorder is associated with several connective tissue diseases, most notably Sjögren disease and systemic lupus erythematosus.
-There is evidence that optic neuritis and longitudinal myelitis are presenting manifestations of an underlying connective tissue disease, even before the diagnosis of connective tissue disease is made.
-In a large case series of primary Sjögren disease with neurologic involvement, 56 out of 82 patients had CNS disease (15).
+There is evidence that optic neuritis and longitudinal myelitis could be the presenting manifestations of an underlying connective tissue disease, even before the diagnosis of connective tissue disease is made.
+In a large case series of primary Sjögren disease with neurologic involvement, 56 out of 82 patients had CNS disease (16).
 CNS disease preceded the diagnosis of Sjögren disease in 45 of these patients (80%).
-More importantly, SSA/SSB was positive only in 43% of the cases but a positive salivary gland biopsy was evident in 95% (35).
+More importantly, SSA/SSB was positive only in 43% of the cases but a positive salivary gland biopsy was evident in 95% (40).
 Hence, a positive salivary gland biopsy is a more reliable indicator of underlying Sjögren disease than serological testing.

 Diagnostic workup for neuromyelitis optica spectrum disorder requires a careful history, clinical presentation, characteristic MRI features, spinal fluid analysis, and extensive blood workup.